camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ## 4. Configure your network

-To let users access Cawemo via their web-browsers there are a couple of requirements that the system administrator has to fulfill usually using some kind of reverse proxy server.
+To let users access Cawemo via their web browsers there are a couple of requirements that the system administrator has to fulfill usually using some kind of reverse proxy server.

-The `SERVER_URL` and `IAM_BASE_URL` specified in the `.env` file must be accessible by the user's web-browser via HTTPS with certificate validation.
+* The `SERVER_URL` and `IAM_BASE_URL` specified in the `.env` file must be accessible by the user's web browser via HTTPS with certificate validation.
+  * The configuration above enforces the use of HTTPS.
+You can change this by setting `SERVER_HTTPS_ONLY=false` which is **not** recommended for production use though.
 * The traffic for Cawemo has to be proxied to port `8080` on the host running the Docker containers.
 * The traffic for Camunda IAM has to be proxied to port `8090` on the host running the Docker containers.
 * The domain configured for Camunda IAM must have a DNS resolution configured to be accessible to the web browser and the Cawemo backend (Docker container).
-* In addition to that the reverse proxy must support websockets and allow the user's web-browser to connect to the `BROWSER_WEBSOCKET_HOST` and `BROWSER_WEBSOCKET_PORT` depending on the setting of `BROWSER_WEBSOCKET_FORCETLS` with TLS and certificate validation enabled.
+* In addition to that the reverse proxy must support websockets and allow the user's web browser to connect to the `BROWSER_WEBSOCKET_HOST` and `BROWSER_WEBSOCKET_PORT` depending on the setting of `BROWSER_WEBSOCKET_FORCETLS` with TLS and certificate validation enabled.
 This traffic has to be proxied to port `8060` on the host running the Cawemo Docker containers.

-Please also ensure that Cawemo and Camunda IAM can correctly access other services like the PostgreSQL database, SMTP server etc.
+Please also ensure that Cawemo and Camunda IAM can correctly access other services like the PostgreSQL database and the SMTP server.

 ## 5. Run Cawemo